-Japanese companies in the Northern Netherlands solve puzzles through challenged-based innovation
+Japanese company in the Northern Netherlands solve puzzles through challenged-based innovation

-Can you make circular packaging from your own waste product?
-And how can you roast coffee using less natural gas?
-Kikkoman in Sappemeer and UCC in Bolsward could use some help finding the answer.
+How can you roast coffee using less natural gas?
+UCC in Bolsward could use some help finding the answer.
 So they put their question to the world in the form of the TopDutch Innovation Challenge.

 The TopDutch Innovation Challenge is an exercise in so-called ‘challenged-based innovation’.
 The idea is to take a large company with a vision for an innovation that would make their processes more sustainable, and match them with a party who has the expertise to realize it.

-Once a match is made, the two parties agree to bring their heads together and collaborate for an extended period on a solution to this sustainability challenge.
+Once a match is made, the UCC agree to bring their heads together and collaborate for an extended period on a solution to this sustainability challenge.
 The NOM adds its expertise in order to scout for potential solution providers, provide access to its network, and offer the support of its business developers and project managers.
-The three parties together bring all the ingredients needed to develop exciting new sustainable innovations, right here in the Northern Netherlands.
+The two parties together bring all the ingredients needed to develop exciting new sustainable innovations, right here in the Northern Netherlands.

 This round of the TopDutch Innovation Challenge launched in the summer of 2024.
-Two Japanese companies with a location in the Northern Netherlands – soy sauce manufacturers Kikkoman and coffee company UCC – shared their challenges through TopDutch’s channels and the NOM’s network.
+The Japanese company with a location in the Northern Netherlands – coffee company UCC – shared their challenges through TopDutch’s channels and the NOM’s network.
 Potential solutions came in from around the world and were whittled down to a short-list of 2-3 solution providers per challenge.
 Next, the short-listed firms pitched their plan to create a sustainable solution at a Match Event in the Northern Netherlands.
-Here, the problem solvers Kikkoman and UCC selected to work with was finally also announced.
-So what are these challenges and who are the teams that are going to work on them?
+Here, the problem solvers UCC selected to work with was finally also announced.
+So what are these challenge and who are the teams that are going to work on them?

 UNC and DNV/Summit